 Dean was a star player in the pre-War era, Dean played the majority of his career at Everton before injuries caught up with him and he moved on to new challenges at Notts County.
 He is best known for his exploits during the 1927–28 season, which saw him score a record 60 league goals.
 He scored 379 goals in 438 games, 28 goals in FA Cup matches.
 He also scored 18 goals in only 16 caps for the national team.

-Ferguson began his football career at Carse Thistle before being signed by Dundee United in 1990.
+Duncan Ferguson began his football career at Carse Thistle before being signed by Dundee United in 1990.
 He moved to Rangers in 1993 for a then British transfer record of £4 million, but only spent a season there.
 He spent the remainder of his career in England with two spells at Everton and Newcastle United.
 He won the 1995 FA Cup with Everton.
 He was capped 7 times for Scotland.
 He went to Euro 1992.

 ST: Graeme Sharp (Scotland)

-Sharp started his playing career at Dumbarton before signing for Everton for £120,000 in 1980, with whom he won the FA Cup, European Cup Winners' Cup and two Football League titles.
+Sharp started his playing career at Dumbarton before signing for Everton for £120,000 in 1980, with whom he won the 1984 FA Cup, the 1985 European Cup Winners' Cup and two Football League titles.
 He later played for Oldham.
 He played 12 times for Scotland between 1985 and 1988.
 He played a single match at the 1986 World Cup Finals in Mexico against Uruguay in the first round.

-He made more than 500 appearances in the Football League, playing for Birmingham City, Everton, Swansea City and Coventry City in the First Division.
+Bob Latchford made more than 500 appearances in the Football League, playing for Birmingham City, Everton, Swansea City and Coventry City in the First Division.
 During his time at Everton, he was the club's leading post Second World War goalscorer with 138 goals, a record he held until 1989 when Graeme Sharp broke it.
-He won 12 full caps for England.
+He won 12 full caps for England between 1977 and 1979.

-Wayne Rooney, Roy Vernon, Dave Hickson, Tony Cottee, Andy Gray, Joe Royle, Gary Lineker, Andrei Kanchelskis, Mikel Arteta, Tommy Lawton, Mick Lyons, Phil Neville, Peter Farrell, David Unsworth, Tim Howard.
+Wayne Rooney, Roy Vernon, Dave Hickson, Tony Cottee, Andy Gray, Joe Royle, Gary Lineker, Andrei Kanchelskis, Mikel Arteta, Tommy Lawton, Mick Lyons, Phil Neville, Peter Farrell, David Unsworth, Tim Howard, Billy Scott.

 -- Gary Lineker only spent one season at Everton.
 He was the top scorers in the English league with 30 goals.
 He still made my honourable mention.